 “We put up a good line of Polleys this year.

-“We thought they were nice and even, hence they topped the sale and we were pretty pleased with their progress.”
+“We thought they were nice and even, hence they topped the sale and we were pretty pleased with their progress and how they looked.”

 The sale topper went to one of last year’s volume buyers, Ian Ross, Shepherd’s Creek, Mia Mia.